 For his part, Curtis Yarvin has come out against the new administration in ways that make his characterization as the Trump movement's puppet-master fairly unwieldy.
 In an article called "Actually you shouldn't van people" he notes that "throwing random grad students who signed pro-Hamas op-eds into unmarked vans with black sacks on their heads is unlikely to be an effective strategic policy."
 This is not a sudden change of heart regarding the liberation of humanity ("All the institutional structures that maintain this fetish need to be broken into dust.
 All the human beings in these systems need a new job, a new hobby, or even a new fetish-like writing love letters to serial killers.") but it neatly clarifies the distinction between Yarvin, a self-styled Machiavellian, and a Trump administration whose terrorism czar is a Hungarian pioneer of various War-on-Terror misdeeds and whose picks to manage the border are out-and-out Nazis.
-They are stupider than Curtis Yarvin, far less coordinated than their enemies presume, and prone to overreach and missteps as a result.

-They will be punished for their miscalculations far less than we will for whatever marginal successes we achieve.
-Ultimately, a mass movement will discover why Pete Hegseth's appointment as Secretary of Defense and the administration's purge of disloyal military leadership were so important: both were attempts to anticipate and undermine the last obstacle that Trump's first bumbling attempt at a seizure of power failed to anticipate - a disloyal Secretary of State who refused to deploy the National Guard on January 6th.
-Unlike the first administration, the right-wing street movement and militias, once referenced as a bellwether of an increasingly-volatile American politics more and more comfortable with political violence, are quiet.
-The fantasy that right-wing militias would suddenly discipline themselves into organized 'cells' is mostly just that - fantasy.
-This is not because they are not already organized and federated; militia chapters are typically organized regionally, movement or an empowered Trumpian right, he was counseling "the steel rule of passivism": an "absolute renunciation of official power" intended to "vaccinate" the neoreactionary project against capture by political elites.
+They are stupider than Curto Vance, is more tenuous, bound up in gossip more than action.
+Before Yarvin was attributed responsibility for the rise of the Silicon Valley secessionist movement or an empowered Trumpian right, he was counseling "the steel rule of passivism": an "absolute renunciation of official power" intended to "vaccinate" the neoreactionary project against capture by political elites.
 If his assessment of the value of political participation wavered with attention from the Silicon Valley elite or the emergence of the Trump movement, it is hardly because he is the secret mastermind of either - he is a 'gray mirror' in which any willing patrons in the ruling bloc can recognize themselves, whatever their aspirations.
 Unfortunately for Yarvin, he gets little in return: whatever the year, none of the forms of government one might find espoused on his blogs - 'neocameralism,' 'patchwork' localism, the total dissolution of the federal government, etc. - are reflected, as yet, in Trump administration policy.